SilentErosion/Ultralearning_Pilot/README.md

 	- What: .
 	- How: As the author encourages doing before learning, I am going to follow that.
 And I will compare my thought process and code to the author's, trying to synchronize with them.

-[^1]: (Unlike studying math or science, I already knew what I exactly want.
+[^1]: Unlike studying math or science, I already knew what I exactly want.
 There's no need to cram information that won't probably help in the future.
-2024-08-21)
+(2024-08-21)
+[^2]: Most of frequently used syntax is naturally memorized.
+(2024-08-23)